The Creative Doer – A Brave Woman’s Guide from Dreaming to Doing

 In this insightful, no-bullshit guide you’ll learn how to:

 - Claim the time and space you need to do your work.

-- Understand fear and how to flow with it.
+- Understand fear and how to roll with it.

-- Do self-care in a way that will change your creative life forever.
+- Learn how to fuel yourself and your work in a way that will change your life forever.

 “This is the most insightful and helpful book on the creative life I have ever read.
 I have used several of the well-known books on creativity, like The Artist’s Way by Julia Cameron, Big Magic by Elizabeth Gilbert and The Creative Habit by Twyla Tharp, and while each one of these has been useful, none of them has spoken so directly to me as a writer, woman and mother as Anna Lovind’s book have.”

 “I can’t put it down!
 I’m devouring every word like a starving woman.
 It’s a true companion and a fierce, yet gentle champion for women.
 If only I could have read this as a young woman.
 As a feminist, a survivor of violence, and an unconfident creator, this book means the world to me.”